tgherzog/wbg-ogdtoolkit/en/technical-assistance.md

 * [The Open Landscape Partnership Platform](http://openlandscape.info) (OLPP).
 The OLPP is a high-resolution crowd-mapping platform that supports globally consistent and locally relevant cross-sectoral collaborations for design, monitoring, and evaluation of projects that impact sensitive landscapes, critical habitats and hotspots.
-Initially developed in partnership with the [World Bank Global Tiger Initiative] (http://globaltigeriniative.org), it is a joint initiative of satellite data providers, distributors, value-added processors and end users who are creating a community of practice to expand demand for open access to very high spatial and temporal resolution satellite data.
+Initially developed in partnership with the [World Bank Global Tiger Initiative](http://globaltigerinitiative.org), it is a joint initiative of satellite data providers, distributors, value-added processors and end users who are creating a community of practice to expand demand for open access to very high spatial and temporal resolution satellite data.
 This data is suitable for wide-ranging nonprofit use in the interest of public accountability, transparency and sustainability of